 A 529 savings plan is a tax-advantaged savings plan designed to help families put aside money for their children’s future educational needs.
-These plans are usually operated by an educational institution or by the state and were originally established by the IRS in 1996.
+These 529 savings plans are usually operated by an educational institution or by the state and were originally established by the IRS in 1996.
 Their name comes from Section 529 of the Internal Revenue Code.
-All fifty states and Washington DC operate at least one of the two types of 529 plans.
+All fifty states and Washington DC operate at least one of the two types of 529 savings plans.
 There two types of plans are:

 - Prepaid tuition plans – these plans allow you to pre-pay some or all of a college education costs.
 Typically, the state you live in sponsors these plans and will pay for an in-state public college.
 There is also a private college 529 plan sponsored by around 250 private colleges and universities and will help pay for a private college education.